pagkly/Zed/Investopedia3/Forward Price Definition.md

 Forward Price Definition
 ## What is a Forward Price

-Forward price is the predetermined [delivery price](https://www.investopedia.com/terms/d/deliveryprice.asp) for an underlying commodity, currency, or financial asset as decided by the buyer and the seller of the [forward contract](https://www.investopedia.com/terms/f/forwardcontract.asp), to be paid at a predetermined date in the future.
+Forward price is the predetermined [[delivery price]](https://www.investopedia.com/terms/d/deliveryprice.asp) for an underlying commodity, currency, or financial asset as decided by the buyer and the seller of the [[forward contract]](https://www.investopedia.com/terms/f/forwardcontract.asp), to be paid at a predetermined date in the future.
 At the inception of a forward contract, the forward price makes the value of the contract zero, but changes in the price of the underlying will cause the forward to take on a positive or negative value.

 The forward price is determined by the following formula: